We may earn money or products from the companies mentioned in this post.

-This is the seventy-first in a series of reviews of the best dive resort locations around the world.
+This is the seventy-first in a series of reviews of the best diving destinations around the world.
 In this post, the focus is on Protea Banks, South Africa.

 In addition to this series on the best diving destinations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Protea Banks Scuba Diving

 Background – The Protea Banks are situated in the South Coast area of KwaZulu-Natal Province of South Africa offshore from Shelly Beach in the Margate metropolitan area 140 kilometers (87.5 miles) south of Durban.
 The banks are a fossilized sand dune 7.5 kilometers (4.7 miles) from the beach at a depth of 27-40 meters (90-130 feet).
 Margate and the surrounding beach towns are a popular holiday tourist area where the beaches, surfing, snorkeling, and scuba diving are the main attractions.
 It is a well developed urban area with dozens of hotels, restaurants, bars, nightclubs, a shopping street, and 4 malls.
 The population of 27,000 has a spectrum of residents with English spoken as the first language by 36%, Xhosa by 22%, Afrikaans by 20% and Zulu by 18%.

 None of the major liveaboard yachts travel to Protea Banks.
 However, there are quite a few that cruise the relatively nearby Madagascar and Seychelles dive sites.
 Please click here for my reviews: